mstocco/mariostoc.co/content/traininglog/20230129-challenge2023-21weeksout.md

 ### NOTES
 Total Time: **0 Minutes**

-Hint of a headache (just a 2 out of 10) and a nagging, dry cough are the final holdout symptoms from last week.
+Hint of a headache (just a 2 out of 10) and a nagging, occasional dry cough are the final holdout symptoms from last week.

 My back is feeling less precarious this morning.